mdtanker/python_package_template/README.md

     - if you haven't already, link your organization (or personal) GitHub account to [Zenodo](https://zenodo.org/) using `Linked accounts` under your Zenodo profile.
     - do to the `GitHub` menu on your Zenodo profile.
     - click the Sync button and then turn on the switch for your repository.
-    - any future GitHub releases should now result in a new Zenodo release automatically.
+    - any future GitHub releases should now result in a new Zenodo release and DOI automatically.
 8) Set up publishing on TestPyPI
     - before publishing to the real PyPI, we will publish to Test-PyPI to ensure everything works .
     - make an account on [TestPyPI](https://test.pypi.org/).